The gaming industry is bigger than ever before, and it’s no big surprise

 Streaming and downloading games have certainly been a major player in that.
 Fortnite broke records recently by seeing 3.4 million concurrent players on Stream, while over 76.44 million hours are played on League of Legends monthly.

 What’s also helped is the widening of the gaming industry.
 Almost all genres have been opened up, from sports games and strategy titles to an ever-expanding adult entertainment market.
-The latter itself sees millions of players each and every month, with platforms like MrPornGeek amongst the most popular.
+The latter itself sees millions of players each and every month.

 New Tech is only going to continue the expansion of the gaming industry.
 In the UK alone the market is worth £3 billion, employing 47,000 people.
 Naturally, the number of gamers is much larger and with the introduction of VR and augmented reality that’s only going to rise.
 That’s paired with mobile gaming which also continues to rise, with our smartphones expected to contribute to 40% of the VR market by 2022.